Nina Vaca: Early life and education

 Vaca was born in Quito, Ecuador and is the third child of parents Amanda and Hernan Vaca' s five children.
 The family spent the majority of Vaca' s childhood living in Los Angeles, California where her parents owned several small businesses.
 The family moved to Texas in 1994 following Hernan Vaca' s death.
 Vaca credits her mother's example as being a major influence on herself.

 Vaca began college at Texas State University shortly after relocating to Texas and graduated in 1994 with a Bachelor of Arts in speech communications and a minor in business administration.
 She later completed executive education programs at Harvard Business School – Corporate Governance Executive Program, Tuck School of Business, and Kellogg School of Management at Northwestern.
 Vaca was named a Distinguished Alumna of Texas State University in 2012, and was the youngest alumna in university history to be honored with this award.
 Vaca also holds honorary doctorates from Northwood University, Mount Mary University, and Berkeley College.

 Career

-Early work

 Vaca began working at a young age in her family's businesses.
 Following her father's death, she and her sister, Jessica, ran his travel agency.
 After college graduation, Vaca moved to New York City to begin work in the IT industry and then relocated to Dallas, Texas to work at Computer Development Services, Inc.

-Pinnacle Group

 In 1996, Vaca founded Pinnacle Group.
 The staffing business became one of the fastest growing businesses owned by a woman with a gross revenue of around $1 billion in the 2010s.